software-development-project-1/software-development-project-1.github.io/material/introduction.md

 > Exercise 6
 >
 > Inspection enables _adaptation_.
-What does it mean and how is adaptation performed in different Scrum events?
+What does it mean and how is adaptation performed with different artifacts and in different Scrum events?

 {: .important-title }